sonjaheikkinen/mapGenerator/documentation/weeklyReports/week2.md

 * Colors for land and water
 * Randomization on corner values
 * Javadoc for all created classes
+* Button for generating new maps
+* Classes and arrays for water generation

 ## New things learned